-An important and interesting question is, “what has been driving the gains in intelligence?”
-There are many competing explanations from nutrition and health improvements, greater levels of education to the increasingly abstract nature of human existence.
-In James Flynn’s book What Is Intelligence?: Beyond the Flynn Effect, he decomposes the gains in IQ found for American children in the Weschsler Intelligence Scale for Children (WISC) and finds that much of the gains have come from tests of abstract thinking (similarities test and Raven’s progressive matrices).
-Only a small portion of the gains is due to improvements in information, arithmetic and vocabulary.
+In James Flynn’s book What Is Intelligence?: Beyond the Flynn Effect, he decomposes the gains in IQ found for American children in the Wechsler Intelligence Scale for Children (WISC) and finds that much of the gains have come from the subtests that focus on abstract thinking (similarities test and Raven’s progressive matrices).
+Only a small portion of the gains is due to improvements in knowledge of basic information, arithmetic and vocabulary.
 This observation would support the idea that increases in IQ have been driven by the changing way in which we live.

 Alexander Luria, a Russian neuropsychologist, conducted a series of interviews with headmen of villages in rural 1920s Russia as part of a study of reasoning.
 His research was published in a book titled Cognitive Development: Its Cultural and Social Foundations in 1976.
 The following extract from James Flynn’s What is intelligence? is just one example of the types of responses Luria received from the villagers.